 Do you know the side effects of antibiotics and all the other safety precautions when taking antibiotics?

 There are well over 100 antibiotics and they are the single most frequently prescribed medication of our time.
 Some people with viral and fungal infections are often prescribed antibiotics, which only target bacteria.
 Big mistake.
-Antibiotics are actually derived from mold/fungus so it’s recommended that you avoid antibiotics if you have any fungal infection or various immune system disorders.
+Antibiotics don’t kill viruses, or fungus.
+It’s not possible.

 Physicians often prescribe antibiotics based on the tissue that is infected.
 If your son has acne and he is taking doxycycline, you should know that this is a drug that penetrates the skin cells very well, whereas people with a kidney or bladder infection would need an antibiotic that penetrates those tissues well.
 Antibiotics have the sole task of annihilating foreign bacteria that have taken up residence somewhere.
 The antibiotic chosen is based upon tissue penetration.
 Kids with ear infections are often given cephalexin or amoxicillin because those two drugs get into the ear canal very well.

-I would be remiss if I didn’t suggest a probiotic supplement (especially those containing lactic acid bacteria) which rejuvenates your gut integrity and replenishes your friendly camp of ‘good gut bugs.’
+I would be remiss if I didn’t suggest a probiotic supplement which rejuvenates your gut integrity and replenishes your friendly camp of ‘good gut bugs.’

 Remember you need probiotics to manufacture all those nutrients above.

-B complex would be excellent too, at least until your gut is healthy and stable again.
+Mito B complex would be excellent until your gut is

 Poor probiotic status can lead to unspeakable misery, with problems that put you on a medication merry-go-round.
 It’s not so much due to the antibiotic, or the probiotic deficiency… it’s more about how deficient you become in the nutrients that are manufactured by your gut bacteria.